Waltika/CitizenX/CITIZENX-ARCHITECTURE-SUMMARY.md

 ### Key Components
 1. **Hooks**:
    - `useAuth.ts`: Manages user authentication, DID generation, and profile creation/update.
 Stores the DID and private key in `chrome.storage.local` and profiles in `localStorage` and OrbitDB.
-   - `useUserProfiles.ts`: Fetches and maintains a map of user profiles (keyed by DID) for display in annotations and comments.
+   - `useUserProfile.ts`: Fetches and maintains a map of user profiles (keyed by DID) for display in annotations and comments.
 Polls `localStorage` every 5 seconds to ensure profile data is up-to-date.
    - `useAnnotations.ts`: Manages annotation creation, storage, and retrieval.
 Stores annotations in an OrbitDB database (`citizenx-annotations`) with a fallback to `localStorage`.
    - `useOrbitDB.ts`: Initializes the OrbitDB instance and handles database lifecycle (open/close).